With meshes, everything is built from three basic structures: vertices, edges and faces.

 Custom Split Normals¶

 Custom Split Normals is a way to tweak/fake shading by pointing normals towards other directions than the default, auto-computed ones.
-It is mostly used in game development, where it allows to counterbalance some issues generated by low-poly objects (the most common examples are low-poly trees, bushes, grass, etc. and the 'rounded' corners).
+It is mostly used in game development, where it helps counterbalance some issues generated by low-poly objects (the most common examples are low-poly trees, bushes, grass, etc. and the 'rounded' corners).

 Blender supports custom normals on a 'smooth fan' base, defined as a set of neighbor face corners sharing the same vertex and 'linked' by smooth edges.
 This means you can have normals per face corners, per a set of neighbor face corners, or per vertex.